INF413-2016-2017/k-means/README.md

 Use instructions
 ----------------
-Install the distance package, for instance using pip: pip install distance.
+Install the **distance** package, for instance using pip: _pip install distance_.
-In the file main.py, choose the desired parameters (generate_random_data).
+In the file main.py, choose the desired parameters.

 Notations